-Definition of Letter of Credit: Letter of credit (LC) is an undertaking letter issued by the importer’s (buyer’s) bank wherein the seller is assured of full payment of goods/service sold by him on a condition that the supplier fulfills his part of the sale contract embodied in Letter of Credit.
+Definition of Letter of Credit: Letter of credit (LC) is an undertaking letter issued by the importer’s (buyer’s) bank wherein the seller is assured of full payment of goods/service sold by him on a condition that the supplier fulfils his part of the sale contract embodied in Letter of Credit.

 LC on Sight Payment and LC on Usance terms

 ‘LC on Sight Payment’ means the payment should be made on receipt of the document by LC issuing Bank.
 The other type of LC is ‘LC on Usance terms’.
 LC Bills under Usance terms are the bills payable by the buyer/importer at a specified period ‘after date’ or ‘after sight ’of the bill.
 The term ‘after date’ means the due date will be calculated from the date of the bill.
-The term ‘after sight’ means the due date will be calculated from the date of presentation of bill.
+The term ‘after sight’ means the due date will be calculated from the date of presentation of the bill.
 In both the cases, the exporter would get immediate payment from negotiating bank.
-However for negotiation of LC under usance terms, the beneficiary /seller/exporter has to pay interest/discount charged by the negotiating bank for usance period.
+However, for negotiation of LC under usance terms, the beneficiary /seller/exporter has to pay interest/discount charged by the negotiating bank for usance period.

 LC (Inland) and LC (Foreign)

 If an LC is issued to a beneficiary (seller) in the same country, such LC is called ‘Inland LC’ and if the LC is issued to a beneficiary of the foreign country such LC is called ‘LC (foreign)’.

 Freely negotiable and Restricted Letters of Credit